 A client configuration window appears now.
 Select the SQL Server authentication method, and type "sa" as user name to log in into the server, as well as the database password.
-Default password is "Hlpwd2021" (in case of an upgrade, you may also try hlpwd2002, hlpwd2005, hlpwd2008, hlpwd2009, Hlpwd2013 or Hlpwd2014).
+Default password is "Hlpwd2023" (after an upgrade, you may also try hlpwd2002..2009, or Hlpwd2013..2022).
 Finally click Client configuration button for detailed connection parameters.